nocaps-org/updown-baseline/README.md

     --gpu-ids 0
 ```

-Add `--evalai-submit` flag if you wish to submit the predictions directly to EvalAI and get results.
+Add `--evalai-submit` flag if you wish to submit the predictions directly to EvalAI and get
+results.

+#### Using Constrained Beam Search:

+To use Constrained Beam Search during inference, add `--config-override MODEL.USE_CBS True`
+or specify it in the config file.

 Results